srujan-07/murf-ai-/README.md

 # 30 Days of Voice Agents

 Welcome to the 30 Days of Voice Agents challenge!
-This project will build a comprehensive voice-powere## What's Next?
+This project will build a comprehensive voice-powered application over 30 days.

-Day 4 will add:
-- Speech recognition (Speech-to-Text)
-- Voice command processing
-- Interactive voice conversations
-- Advanced audio controls

-## Technologies Used

-- **Backend**: FastAPI, Uvicorn, Murf Python SDK
-- **Frontend**: HTML5, CSS3, JavaScript (ES6+), HTML5 Audio API
-- **TTS Integration**: Murf AI cloud service
-- **Data Validation**: Pydantic models
-- **Audio Playback**: Native HTML5 audio elements

----

-*Day 3 of 30 - TTS Audio Playback Complete! 🎤🔊🎵* 30 days.

 ## Day 1: Project Setup ✅